pulumi/docs/content/blog/provisioned-concurrency-insurance-against-cold-starts-in-aws-lambda/index.md

 ## Conclusion

-Provisioned concurrency brings long-awaited solution to cold starts in AWS Lambda.
+Provisioned concurrency brings the long-awaited solution to cold starts in AWS Lambda.
 However, it comes at a cost in terms of a direct impact on billing and management overhead to provision concurrency at optimal levels.

 For high-load functions where utilization is continuously above a known level of requests, it makes sense to set the provisioned concurrency to that level in order to save money and have the guarantee of warm workers.